increano/odzai/docs/Current focus/transaction-page-restructuring-roadmap.md

 ## Next Steps

 1. ✅ Begin with Phase 1 by creating the base component structure
-2. Continue with Phase 2 state management implementation to add filtering, sorting, and pagination
+2. ✅ Continue with Phase 2 state management implementation to add filtering, sorting, and pagination
-3. Implement remaining UI components in Phase 3, especially the transaction table component
+3. ✅ Implement remaining UI components in Phase 3, especially the transaction table component
-4. Develop action handlers for transaction operations in Phase 4
+4. ✅ Develop action handlers for transaction operations in Phase 4
+5. ✅ Complete all testing and optimization in Phase 5
-5. Update this roadmap document as tasks are completed
+6. ✅ Update this roadmap document as tasks are completed